denisftw/play-event-sourcing-starter/README.md

 This is the activator template of sample event sourcing application that we will be building over the course of the [Practical Event Sourcing with Scala](https://leanpub.com/practical-event-sourcing-with-scala) ebook I'm currently writing.

+## Update (April 27, 2017)

+As Lightbend Activator is approaching the end of life, this template was converted to Giter8 format.
+Check it [here](https://github.com/denisftw/play-event-sourcing-starter.g8).

 ## Description

 The template is loosely based on the sample application built during the course of [Modern Web Development with Scala](https://leanpub.com/modern-web-development-with-scala).
 In particular: